Temesgen-NM/project-sentinel/README.md

 # Project-Sentinel

-*An AI-Powered Threat Intelligence Platform for Proactive Security Defense.*
+*A Rules-Based Threat Intelligence Platform for Proactive Security Defense.*

 ---